Xunantunich: Relationships with other sites

-During a time period when most of Mayan civilizations were crumbling, Xunantunich was managing to expand its city and its power over other areas within the valley.
+During a time period when most of Maya civilizations were crumbling, Xunantunich was managing to expand its city and its power over other areas within the valley.
 It lasted a century longer than most of the sites within the region.
 It is known that Xunantunich superseded Buenavista as the hub of sociopolitical administration for the upper valley, in addition to the main location for elite ancestral and funeral rites and ceremonies.
 One theory is the move was made due to political strife in the lowlands due to neighbors vying for control over Buenavista, and that Xunantunich was a much more easily defensible site (located on top of a hill).

 There is evidence of trade and communication between other sites in abundance.
 First, there is the disbursement of pine.
 Pine naturally grows in the Mountain Pine Ridge, which is accessible via the Macal River.
 It was imported to Xunantunich, where the disbursement of this valuable commodity could be controlled by elites and rulers.
 This resource was used in ritualistic and building purposes for the upper class, and would sometimes be given to members of the lower class to strengthen socio-political strategies.
 Similarities between pottery among different sites is a trait commonly looked for by archaeologists.
 The difference between qualities of pottery can accentuate gaps between social classes within a location, just as it can show the difference between classes of other polities.
 In the Terminal Classic period, equality in the distribution of pottery at Xunantunich can be seen as political currency across the Belize Valley.
 Pottery types became uniform among sites found in the areas in Belize Valley around Xunantunich, further evidence of their strong relationships with the “Stone Woman” site.